 We waited until Hancock was out of earshot before having a three-way hug.

 “Are they all like him?”
-I said.
+I ask.

 “Thankfully not,” said Jack.
 “But some of their stupid questions stretch my patience beyond belief.
 I'll scream if asked again for directions to the Balcon de Europa.
 Are you here to stay, son, or passing through?
 Did you bring Gold-digger with you or…?”